SuperOfficeDocs/superoffice-docs/user-guide/en/diary/move-follow-up.md

 ## Move from the activities list to the Diary

 You can move a follow-up from the activities list to the Diary.
-This can be useful if you have moved a follow-up from the Diary to the activities list and want it back in the Diary, for example, on a different date.
+This can be useful if you moved a follow-up from the Diary to the activities list and want it back in the Diary, for example, on a different date.

 1. Select the required tab in the **Diary** screen (**Day**, **Week**, **Month** or **View**).